 Toggle site contrast Toggle Contract

-You have been given an appointment to attend the Early Pregnancy Unit.
-This is normally because you had bleeding or pain in early pregnancy or because you have had complications in the past.
+If you have been given an appointment to attend the Early Pregnancy Unit this may be because you have experienced bleeding or pain in early pregnancy or because you may have had complications in the past.

 What will happen at the appointment?